 If you do not correct your property maintenance violation or contact the inspector with your questions, you will receive a ticket to report to the Village Hall for an Administrative Adjudication Hearing.
 An administrative hearing is a civil, not criminal, proceeding.
 Cases filed in adjudication are punishable by fines and can only be appealed in the 4th District Circuit Court of Cook County.
 You may pay your fines online or in person at Village Hall.

 In extreme cases when fines accumulate unpaid, the Village may place liens on properties for repeat offenders.

 The following are common property maintenance violations that the inspectors find during inspections.
 If any of these conditions exist in your home, please try to proactively correct them.

 - Failure to properly display address on front of house and on garage at alley

 - Accumulation of trash, garbage, brush, or construction materials

-- Overgrowth bushes or hedges over walkways or public ways
+- Overgrown bushes or hedges over walkways or public ways

 - Grass grown over 8 inches in height and/or overgrowth of weeds

 - Building or fence in disrepair